kingwill101/duckduckgo_search/README.md

-Sure!
-Here's a draft for the README file for the DuduckGoSearch Dart library:

 # duckduckgo_search

 DuduckGoSearch is a Dart port of the Python [duckduckgo_search](https://github.com/deedy5/duckduckgo_search/) library.
 It provides functionality to make queries via the DuckDuckGo API.